-What do the studies show?
-CBD has been shown to help mitigate pain, manage anxiety and depression, and assist in regulating sleep patterns.
+- What the studies show: CBD has been shown to help mitigate pain, manage anxiety and depression, and assist in regulating sleep patterns.

-All the facts: Both anecdotal evidence and early research show that adopting a CBD for stress regimen can be beneficial by addressing many of the symptoms and potential co-existing conditions related to this issue.
+- What the facts say: Both anecdotal evidence and early research show that adopting a CBD for stress regimen can be beneficial by addressing many of the symptoms and potential co-existing conditions related to this issue.

 What exactly is stress and how does it affect our health?